Trustmark-Initiative/tpat/README.md

 and simply use the https://github.com/Trustmark-Initiative/tpat-deploy project.
 You can quickly setup a local version of the tool to experiment with, and you can use that project to deploy an Internet facing version as well.
 That project includes a compiled version of the code available in this project.
+For more information about how  to use the TPAT, please see the TPAT User Guide at https://github.com/Trustmark-Initiative/tpat/wiki.

 ## How to Build